OSDP: Optimal Sharded Data Parallel for Distributed Deep Learning: OSDP: Optimal Sharded Data Parallel

-The performance of OSDP can be further improved with operator splitting.
-As operator splitting partitions one operator into multiple slices, OSDP can make fine-grained decisions on each slice.
-For instance, an operator is partitioned into 4 slices, 1 slice is processed in ZDP mode, and the other 3 slices are processed in DP mode.
-In this case, OSDP can provide a variety of choices for a single operator rather than two, and search for a finer-grained execution plan for the model.
-Meanwhile, as mentioned in Section~\ref{sec:OP}, operator splitting minimizes memory surge in training, which provides OSDP with the ability to undertake a larger batch size and further optimize the system throughput.
+Putting them together, the performance of OSDP can be improved with operator splitting.
+As operator splitting partitions one operator into multiple slices, OSDP can treat each slice individually.
+For instance, instead of assigning the DP or ZDP mode to an entire operator, OSDP can first partition the operator into 4 slices and process 1 of them in the ZDP mode and 3 of them in the DP mode.
+By such means, OSDP can provide a variety of choices for a single operator and search for a more fine-grained execution plan for the model.